2025 Seattle Seahawks season

-The 2025 season is the Seattle Seahawks' 50th in the National Football League (NFL), their 16th under the leadership of general manager John Schneider and their second under head coach Mike Macdonald.
-They attempt to improve on their 10–7 record from last season, make the playoffs after a two–year absence, and win the NFC West title for the first time since 2020.
-The team's 7–3 start is their best since they also started 7–3 in 2020.
+The 2025 season was the Seattle Seahawks' 50th in the National Football League (NFL), their 16th under general manager John Schneider, and their second under head coach Mike Macdonald.
+The Seahawks finished the regular season with a franchise-best 14–3 record, winning the NFC West for the first time since 2020 and securing the NFC’s No. 1 seed for the first time since 2014.
+They went on to win Super Bowl LX, defeating the New England Patriots 29–13 to capture their second Super Bowl championship and first since the 2013 season.

-In the offseason, longtime players Tyler Lockett, Geno Smith, and DK Metcalf left the team; Lockett was released and later joined the Titans, whereas Smith joined the Raiders and Metcalf joined the Steelers.
-Major free agent signings included quarterback Sam Darnold, wide receiver Cooper Kupp, and linebacker DeMarcus Lawrence.
-The team also re-signed starting linebacker Ernest Jones IV to a three-year deal.
+The offseason saw significant roster changes, as longtime players Tyler Lockett, Geno Smith, and DK Metcalf departed the team.
+Lockett was released and later signed with the Tennessee Titans, while Smith joined the Las Vegas Raiders and Metcalf was traded to the Pittsburgh Steelers.
+Key free agent additions included quarterback Sam Darnold, wide receiver Cooper Kupp, and linebacker DeMarcus Lawrence, and the team re-signed linebacker Ernest Jones IV to a three-year contract.
+On November 4, prior to the trade deadline, Seattle acquired All-Pro returner and wide receiver Rashid Shaheed from the New Orleans Saints.

-On November 4, before the trade deadline, the team acquired All-Pro returner and wide receiver, Rashid Shaheed, from the New Orleans Saints.
+Seattle improved upon their 10–7 record from 2024 and clinched a playoff berth in Week 16 with an overtime victory over the rival Los Angeles Rams on Thursday Night Football, ending a two-year postseason absence.
+The team won 13 games for the first time since 2013 and secured a franchise-record 14 regular-season victories with a 13–3 win over the San Francisco 49ers in Week 18.
+In a divisional round rematch against San Francisco, the Seahawks earned their first playoff victory since 2019 and advanced to their first NFC Championship Game since 2014.
+They became the first Super Bowl champion to complete an entire postseason without committing a turnover.